NFL ODDS Hub

 Green Bay Packers -200

-When we are betting on the favorites, then we are going to have to risk more than what we will earn back.
+When we are betting on the favorites, we must risk more than what we earn back.
 In this case, the Green Bay Packers are -200.

 For a $100 bettor, -200 odds would pay out $66.67 in profit.